 has been in international leadership of the engineering of systems

-for nearly 20 years, part of a 40+ year career of complex systems
+for over 20 years, part of a 40+ year career of complex systems development

-development and operation.
-His energetic and informative presentation
+and operation.
+His energetic and informative presentation style actively

-style actively involves class participants.
-He was the founding Chair
+involves class participants.
+He was the founding Chair of the INCOSE

-of the INCOSE Technical Board in 1994, and served as Director of the
+Technical Board in 1994, and served as Director of the Systems Engineering

-Engineering.
-He has been a successful entrepreneur, systems engineer,
+been a successful entrepreneur, systems engineer, engineering manager,

-engineering manager, and program manager at Harris Information Systems,
+and program manager at Harris Information Systems, E-Systems Melpar,

-E-Systems Melpar, and Singer Link, preceded by nine years as a US
+and Singer Link, preceded by nine years as a US Naval Officer flying

-from the US Naval Academy, MSEE from the Naval Postgraduate School,
+Naval Academy, MSEE from the Naval Postgraduate School, and PhD from

-and PhD from the University of South Australia based on his ground-breaking
+the University of South Australia based on his ground-breaking work

 William "Bill" Fournier (CSEP) is a Senior Software